BdR76/CSVLint/docs/readme.md

 Generate metadata
 -----------------
-Generate metadata in different formats to make it easier to process your csv files.
+Generate metadata in different formats based on the column separator, column datatypes, date format etc. Note that the generated scripts are meant as a starting point for further script development, they don't handle all possible data errors and you'll need to write additional code.

 ![CSV Lint Generate metadata dialog](/docs/csvlint_generate_metadata.png?raw=true "CSV Lint plug-in Generate metadata dialog")